global667/GoGui/README.md

 on the console.

 That's it.
 If you got problems, send a mail.
+This project is licensed under the terms of the gpl-3.0 license.